Music City Roots: History

 Nashville music aficionado and restaurateur Tom Morales had recently inspired a group of investors to save the aging Loveless Cafe and Motel from extinction at its remote location at the foot of the Natchez Trace Parkway.
 The newly remodeled Loveless Cafe had built an event barn on their complex.
 Morales reached out to Music City Roots producers, and they negotiated a deal to broadcast the weekly show from the brand new Loveless Barn.
-It is here that the shows double-entendre announcer opening line, “From the edge of Music City” was coined.
+It is here that the shows double-entendre announcer opening line, "From the edge of Music City" was coined.
 Both geographically and musically, the new show clearly represented the leading edge of what was to become a worldwide movement.

 After securing Emmylou Harris to headline the inaugural show, Music City Roots launched its first episode from the Loveless Barn on October 14, 2009.
 The critical and audience acclaim was immediate, and the series was off and running.
 The first season featured performances from Sam Bush, Mike Farris and the McCrary Sisters, Charlie Louvin and many others, spanning the range of emerging to legendary artists, both young and old.

-As the show neared the end of its one-year agreement with WSM, Gaylord Entertainment’s senior management communicated to Heng Dai Media that they would not renew the contract to air Music City Roots unless they could purchase the show, or a minimum 51% controlling interest.
+As the show neared the end of its one-year agreement with WSM, Gaylord Entertainment's senior management communicated to Heng Dai Media that they would not renew the contract to air Music City Roots unless they could purchase the show, or a minimum 51% controlling interest.
 Walker and Mayo declined, and over the next several years signed agreements with various Nashville radio stations to air the show.

 In 2010, Heng Dai Media purchased video equipment and began streaming the show in HD over the internet.
 The first webcast in July 2010 featured Brandi Carlile, and immediately began garnering a large audience to watch the filming of a live radio show.

 In 2013, local PBS affiliate Nashville Public Television (NPT-8) became the flagship station to present Music City Roots on public television, with an annual 12-episode series distributed by American Public Television.

 In 2016, Heng Dai Media contracted with WMOT radio, a 100,000-watt FM station owned by Middle Tennessee State University, to become the flagship station for Music City Roots.
 In addition to the show, Heng Dai Media contracted to curate programming and content under their trademarked Roots Radio brand.
 In addition to licensing their library of recorded live performances, they built the formatted playlist and consulted in building audience and revenue to the powerful but low-rated station.
-In the first quarter of broadcasting under the new format (Fall 2016) WMOT’s Neilsen audience rank went from 43rd (last) to top 20 in the Nashville Metro designated market area.
+In the first quarter of broadcasting under the new format (Fall 2016) WMOT's Neilsen audience rank went from 43rd (last) to top 20 in the Nashville Metro designated market area.

-In 2020, the entire staff was fired by the owners/investors.
+Home Venue for the broadcast have been The Loveless Barn from 2009 to 2015, The Factory at Franklin from 2015 to 2017, and in Madison, Tennessee on the site of Amqui Station, a museum founded by Johnny Cash to preserve the 1910-era passenger train station.